FK Sloboda Tuzla: Foundation and activity between 1927 and 1941

 Thanks to the perseverance of labour activists, on 20 November 1927 the Labour-cultural and sporting society Sloboda (Bosnian: Radničko-kulturno sportsko društvo Sloboda) was formed in Tuzla.
 The society initially had four sections: Sports, Tamburica, Choir and Amateur theatre.
 The first team of the sports section was: Karlo Mot, Nikola Kemenc, Suljo Nezirović, Alfred Puhta, Safet and Ešo Isabegović, Oto and Ivica Milinović, Josip Leder and Muho Mujezinović, Karlo Schwartz, Vlado Mileusnić, Jozo Kemenc, Rihard Žlebnik, Mujo Begić and many others.

 In the beginning of 1928, the sports section becomes independent and renames itself to RSK Sloboda.
 Although officially under the influence of social-democrats, communists continue to have a substantial influence in the club, hence it is a continuation of the formerly banned FK Gorki.
 That is the reason the year of foundation is always considered to be 1919, the year when Gorki was formed and not 1928.
 The first game played by the new club was against FK Solvaj from Lukavac.
-Because of the discontinuation of several other Tuzla football clubs, like Obilić nad Bura, many players transferred to Sloboda and in 1928 it had a formidable team that consisted of the following players: Asim Mulaosmanović, Muho Mujeznović, Dejan Vujasinović, Mujko Mešković, Meša Selimović, Abdurahman Mujezinović Smrt, Vlado Mileusnić, Karlo Mot, Ivan Majer and others.
+Because of the discontinuation of several other Tuzla football clubs, like Obilić and Bura, many players transferred to Sloboda and in 1928 it had a formidable team that consisted of the following players: Asim Mulaosmanović, Muho Mujeznović, Dejan Vujasinović, Mujko Mešković, Meša Selimović, Abdurahman Mujezinović Smrt, Vlado Mileusnić, Karlo Mot, Ivan Majer and others.
 It is a very interesting fact that Mehmed Meša Selimović, one of the greatest Bosniak writers of all time, played in Sloboda at this period.

-Re-foundation in SFRY and rise to the top 1945–1992
+Re-foundation in SFRY and rise to the top (1945–1992)

-A 1961–62 Yugoslav Second League season match between match between Maribor and Sloboda on 3 December 1961.
+A 1961–62 Yugoslav Second League season match between Maribor and Sloboda on 3 December 1961.

-FK Sloboda is a club with very rich history in former Yugoslavia giving many star players such as Mesud Nalić, Omer Jusić, Rizah Mešković, Mersed Kovačević, Fuad Mulahasanović, Ismet Hadžić, Dževad Šećerbegović, Mustafa Hukić, Midhat Memišević as well as young players members of U-20 national team such as Isanović, Ćulumarević, Milošević, Hajrulahović, Jogunčić.
+FK Sloboda produced a number of notable players such as Cvijan Milošević, Mesud Nalić, Omer Jusić, Rizah Mešković, Mersed Kovačević, Fuad Mulahasanović, Ismet Hadžić, Dževad Šećerbegović, Mustafa Hukić, Midhat Memišević as well as young players members of the U-20 national team such as Isanović, Ćulumarević, Milošević, Hajrulahović, Jogunčić.

 During the time of former Yugoslavia, FK Sloboda was active in the Yugoslav First League and the team had much success, despite never winning the title.
 The best result was achieved in 1977 when FK Sloboda has qualified for the UEFA cup 1977–78.
 Unfortunately, Las Palmas from Spain was stronger, 5–0 in Spain for Las Palmas and 4–3 for FK Sloboda in Tuzla.